 It is with deep regret and profound sadness that we report the passing of the following NCHC members within recent months.
 These individuals enriched our lives and our community, and we ask that you join us in remembering them fondly.

 Please note that this information is only that which has been volunteered to us by colleagues, friends, and family.
 If you have news to post here, please send to email@example.com.

-We at NCHC are saddened to hear of the passing of Eugene Alpert on October 9, 2020.
+We at NCHC are saddened to hear of the passing of Ira Cohen, Past President of NCHC, on April 27, 2020.

 AUSTIN, Texas — Ira Cohen, 81, was born Aug.
 12, 1938 in Manhattan, N.Y. and passed away on April 27, 2020 in Austin, Texas.

 To those who knew him, Texas might have been the last place that people would expect to find him.
 He always maintained the Bronx accent that was familiar to all who knew him.
 He attended Bronx High School of Science and The City College of New York.
 After marriage to Felissa Lashley and a stint as a social worker in New York City, Ira graduated from New York University in 1966 with a Ph.D. in History.
 A one-year position as an Assistant Professor of History at Illinois State University began in 1965 and did not end until 1998 when he retired as Professor of History at that same institution.
 Ira played many roles at ISU.
 He regularly taught American History (specifically the Jacksonian period), urban history, and the history of medicine. in addition, Ira served as Director of Honors at ISU for 17 years and also served as Chair and also the Parliamentarian of the ISU Faculty Senate.